 The location of your proposal will be one of the biggest considerations during the pandemic.
 Wedding planning website Joy suggests that “couples should focus on the joy and excitement of getting engaged, and remember that no matter where or when the proposal happens, it will still be one of the most special and memorable days of their lives.”

 The Yes Girls recommend getting creative with possible locations.
 “Discover local spots that you could propose at, such as renting a private event space, utilizing a lush garden area, or booking an Airbnb with a deck to set up the proposal.”

 If hiring a venue isn’t possible, think about what outdoor spaces you have at your disposal.
 “Many of the gorgeous outdoor hikes and overlooks are still open so that's always an amazing option,” says Arizona-based wedding photographer Olivia Markle.
 The team at Joy agrees.
-“Hop in the car and drive to a local beach, park, hiking trail, or favorite scenic spot where you live, then pop the question as you enjoy the view together.”
+“Hop in the car and drive to a local beach, park, hiking trail, or favourite scenic spot where you live, then pop the question as you enjoy the view together.”

 Make it Personal & Intimate